 Outcomes of the health needs analysis Identified Need Key Issue Description of Evidence Source Young people in the southern and western APHN regions have higher rates of drinking at risky level when compared to APHN and State averages.
 Alcohol consumption Recent secondary analysis of the 2013 National Drug Strategy Household Survey reported that the highest prevalence of monthly risky drinking occurred in Statistical Area Level 4 (SA4) areas of Adelaide-South (29%) and Adelaide-West (33%) within APHN region.
 The prevalence rate of Adelaide-West SA4 region exceeded the APHN (26%), State (28%) and national (26%) averages (Roche et al., 2016).
 Previous DASSA analysis reported that high rates of risky alcohol use are also present in the Western and Southern Metropolitan regions (DASSA, 2013).
 Localiased data from the 2016 Survey was not available for comparison.
 Among the 12-17 year old school students, highest prevalence of risky drinking in the past fortnight occurred in Adelaide-South (22%) and exceeded the APHN and State averages (Roche et al., 2016).
 Recent data not available for comparison.
-The Southern Community Advisory Council identified that there is a high level of substance abuse (alcohol and drugs, in particular methamphetamine) in the southern region of Adelaide requiring timely services and education for young people ( APHN , 2016c).
 Roche, A.M., Fischer, J., Nicholas, R., Kostadinov, V. 2016, Alcohol & Other Drugs Use in South Australia: Adelaide Primary Health Network Patterns and Prevalence, National Centre for Education and Training on Addiction (NCETA), Flinders University, Adelaide, South Australia, unpublished.
 Drug and Alcohol Services South Australia (DASSA), 2013, Alcohol consumption and related harm in South Australia.
+The Southern Community Advisory Council identified that there is a high level of substance abuse (alcohol and drugs, in particular methamphetamine) in the southern Community Advisory Council, priority setting workshops, 2016.